 SPS can interact with your third-party multi-factor authentication account and can automatically request strong multi-factor authentication for your privileged users who are accessing the servers and services protected by PSM.
 When used together with a third-party multi-factor authentication, SPS directs all connections to the tool, and upon successful authentication, it permits the user to access the information system.

 The integration adds an additional security layer to the gateway authentication performed on SPS.

 Multi-factor authentication plugins are available for the following products:

 Duo

-For an overview, see: Duo Multi-Factor Authentication - Overview For detailed tutorial and configuration instructions, see: Duo Multi-Factor Authentication - Tutorial inWebo
+For detailed tutorial and configuration instructions, see: Duo Multi-Factor Authentication - Tutorial inWebo